mpi4jax/mpi4jax/paper.md

 As a result, we are successfully able to execute MPI primitives just as if they were JAX primitives.
 This incurs minimal overhead, as no data is copied between JAX and MPI.
 All `mpi4jax` primitives operate directly on device memory addresses (this is what we refer to as *zero-copy*).

 We can quantify this overhead by comparing the runtime of a JAX function with and without using an `mpi4jax` call.
 We also exclude the time spent inside the MPI library by using `mpi4jax`'s debug logging mechanism ([benchmark script available online](https://gist.github.com/dionhaefner/b071b8fa581f12874a98963a19752e7a)).
-This finally gives an overhead of about 1µs, which is negligible in virtually any real-world application.
+This reveals an overhead of about 1µs, which is negligible in virtually any real-world application.

 As of yet, `mpi4jax` supports the MPI operations `allgather`, `allreduce`, `alltoall`, `bcast`, `gather`, `recv`, `reduce`, `scan`, `scatter`, `send`, and `sendrecv` [@mpistandard].
 Most still unsupported operations such as `gatherv` could be implemented with little additional work if needed by an application.